edwardgurney/pizza-burger-sports-bar/README.md

 ## **Features to implement**

-      - A gallery showcasing the best highlights and events at the venue
+      - A gallery showcasing the best highlights and events at the venue.
-      - An improve booking system, where starting times for the bookings can be selected in 15 minute increments only
+      - An improved booking system, where starting times for the bookings can be selected in 15 minute increments only.

 ## Testing